-That is mostly correct.
-However, if you have been reading the previous blog posts, you can see that another purpose for the activity type is to generate targets for variable costs.
-If you plan fixed costs, you don’t necessarily need to have an activity type associated with them because your target cost will always equal the planned costs.
+Another purpose for the activity type is to generate targets for variable costs.
+If you plan fixed costs, you don’t necessarily need to have an associated activity type because your target cost will always equal the planned costs.
 What if you have a set of cost centers where costs are variable, but you don’t need to allocate those costs to another cost object?
 Variable costs must be associated with an activity, but up until now we have only looked at activity types that allocate the costs to other cost objects.
 Category 4 activity types allow you to post the activity to generate targets for your variable costs without allocation so that you are better able to manage variances in those cost centers.
 In my on-going analogy, this is more like what I remember growing up as ice milk.
 It looks like vanilla ice cream, but it definitely doesn’t taste the same!

 CATEG4 is the category 4 actvity type.
 Notice that because the actual activity type category does not allow allocations, the system requires that you not be able to allocate in planning either.
 Therefore, the planning activity category must also be set to 4 as well.
 If you allow for allocations in your planning, but don’t allow actual activity allocations, your cost plan will be out of sync.